zwave-js/node-zwave-js/docs/api/controller.md

 ## Controller events

-The `Controller` class inherits from the Node.js [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter) and thus also supports its methods like `on`, `removeListener`, etc. The available events are avaiable:
+The `Controller` class inherits from the Node.js [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter) and thus also supports its methods like `on`, `removeListener`, etc. The available events are available:

 ### `"inclusion started"`